EddyLuten/bhreia.com/docs/adventures/dauriels-mansion/sidequests/tomb-raiders.md

 In a chamber below the statue of Cauldin of Leikon in the center of the town of Cauldin's Point lays the tomb of the man himself.

-Once completed, it opens up [Cauldin's Tomb](../places/cauldins-tomb.md).
+Once completed, it opens up [[cauldins-tomb]].

 ## Entry Points

-* By moving a large boulder off a hole in the basement of [Jonah's Denn](../places/jonahs-denn.md).
+* By moving a large boulder off a hole in the basement of [[jonahs-denn]].
 If they flip the stone over, they can see the five-pointed star of the demon in the statue at Jonah's Denn.
 * By following a natural cave system into a hand-carved tunnel and stairs from a cave mouth north of town.
-This is the cave that [Mike Truk](../npcs/mike-truk.md) and his gang inhabit.
+This is the cave that [[mike-truk]] and his gang inhabit.

 After a long walk through pitch black darkness, they all lead to the same place, a wide stone door.